Stargaze

 Backups

-Backups of chain state are possible using the commands specified here.
-If you are using a recent version of Cosmovisor, then the default configuration is that a state backup will be created before upgrades are applied.
-This can be turned off using environment flags.
+Backups of chain state are possible using the commands specified .
+If you are using a recent version of Cosmovisor, then the default configuration is that a state backup will be created before upgrades are applied. .

 Taking backups of the .starsd/data folder is important for quick recovery if required